 Does this mean that we shouldn’t take youth unemployment so seriously?

 No. For one thing, even when we measure unemployed proportions instead of unemployment rates, young people have still been especially hard hit since the start of the recession:

 In any case, the most important reason to be concerned about youth unemployment isn’t really its size.
 We know (pdf) that youth unemployment, especially if it is long-term, is especially bad for physical and psychological health, that having been unemployed in youth harms people’s earnings even decades later and that it has huge social costs such as higher crime rates.

 Any increase in youth unemployment, however measured, is a cause for concern.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.